cameronelliott/LimeVideoSDK/docfx_project/index.md

 # Introduction to the Lime Video SDK
+## What is the Lime Video SDK
+The primary function of the Lime Video SDK [LVSDK] is to support video and MJPEG encoding, decoding and transcoding.

+## Major Features
+### GPU based coding
+The LVSDK supports Intel CPU+GPU based acceleration on Intel CPUs supporting HD Graphics.
+By using the hardware GPU features encode/decode/transcode can run much faster than it does on the CPU.
+The SDK utilizes the feature known as Quick Sync quick sync [Wiki Intel Quick Sync Video](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video)

+### CPU based coding
+For non-Intel CPUs, and Intel CPUs not supporting HD Graphics, software fallback is available.

+### Transcoding Video
+### Encoding Video
+### Decoding Video
+### Playing Video

+## Future Work

+## Getting Started With Samples

+# About the Elliott Media SDK {#about}

+The main features and functions available from the SDK at this time are:

+# Intel Quick Sync GPU Acceleration or CPU fallback
+The transcoding, encoding, and decoding engines can use very fast, low-CPU GPU based coding functions when an appropriate CPU is installed.
+When GPU accelerated coding is not available, CPU coding can take its place.

+# Video Transcoding {#about_transcoding}
+Transcoding converts compressed bitstreams to compressed bitstreams

+Input formats: HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG<br>
+Output formats: HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG<br>

+# Video Encoding {#about_encoding}
+Encoding converts uncompressed frames to compressed bitstreams or elementary streams.

+Input formats: RGB3, RGB4, BGR4, BGR3, NV12, I420, IYUV, YUY2, UYVY, YV12, P411, P422<br>
+Output formats: HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG<br>

+# Video Decoding {#about_decoding}
+Decoding converts compressed bitstreams to uncompressed frames.

+Input formats: HEVC, H.265, AVC, H.264, MPEG-2, VP9, VC-1, MVC, JPEG, and MJPEG<br>
+Output formats: RGB3, RGB4, BGR4, BGR3, NV12, I420, IYUV, YUY2, UYVY, YV12, P411, P422<br>

+Some redundant terms have been repeated such as HEVC for H.265 to make help searching easier.

+updated 11-15 21.15

 ## Description
 This is a sample docfx documentation project.
 It contains .NET source code and markdown files.
 `docfx.json` is the configuration file for running `docfx`.